 Summary

-Recommendations 3
+Recommendations

-Trees: where and how they are grown
+1. Trees: where and how they are grown

 2. The multifaceted nature of forests: perceptions and values 4

 3. Limits of land availability on GGR effectiveness 5

-Comparing BECCS and afforestation: efficiency, ecosystem services and feasibility 7
+4. Comparing BECCS and afforestation: efficiency, ecosystem services and feasibility 7

 5. Global feasibility of GGR 9

 Next steps

 References

 These findings highlight the technical challenges for just two options of BECCS.
-In addition, if the nested factors from individual tree to location to society to global context, are not considered in the deployment of both afforestation and BECCS, then these they will be more unlikely to meet their CO2 removal expectations.
+In addition, if the nested factors from type of biomass to geographical location to societal and global context, are not considered in the deployment of both afforestation and BECCS, then they will be more unlikely to meet their CO2 removal expectations.
 A combination of different BECCS pathways will be necessary to reach net-zero targets (Almena et al., 2022).
-New policy incentives and business models will need to guide their development and these must consider the multifaceted nature of these GGR approaches and the many inter-dependent factors that influence their feasibility.
+New policy incentives and business models will need to guide their development and these must consider the multifaceted nature of GGR approaches and the many inter-dependent factors that influence their feasibility.
 The development and implementation of BECCS and afforestation must be done responsibly with community engagement.